The Storehouse will be closed on January 4, 7, and 18, 2017. We will also be closed on February 4 & 22.

-On Saturday, December 10 and January 7, the Storehouse will be closed to allow the staff to facilitate the Storehouse Neighborhood Mobile Pantry at the Westside Community Center (1250 Isleta Blvd SW, Albuquerque, NM 87105) from 9am-11am.
+On January 7, the Storehouse will be closed to allow the staff to facilitate the Storehouse Neighborhood Mobile Pantry at the Westside Community Center (1250 Isleta Blvd SW, Albuquerque, NM 87105) from 9am-11am.
 This change will allow us to better serve people with transportation issues near the Westside Community Center.

 Starting December 1, 2016, the Storehouse will no longer be providing clothing.